kasperlw/odin-recipes/README.md

-My first project is about creating a recipe website, completing it will ddemonstrate my ability to create simple HTML based websites as well as ability to use GIT and wrtie proffesional commit messages.
+My first project is about creating a recipe website, completing it will demonstrate my ability to create simple HTML based websites as well as ability to use GIT and wrtie proffesional commit messages.